bakerag1/prescott-area-trail-runners/pages/schedule.md

 event details and discussion

 *Tuesdays:* 5:30 pm we have a group run at a trail in the area, usually within a 20 minute drive of downtown Prescott.
-This is a 5 to 6 mile no-drop run, we stop and wait at each intersection, all running abilities are welcome.
+There will be 2 groups of runners - beginner (up to 3 miles out and back) and intermediate+ (5-6 miles).
+Both groups are no-drop which means we stop at every intersection and wait for everyone

 *Thursdays:* March-October 5:30 pm at Soul Ride, we meet on the back patio and go for whatever kind of run you want, there will be loosely organized groups and individuals running 30 minutes